Jeffrey S. Bivins: Judicial service

 Bivins served as a judge on the Tennessee Court of Criminal Appeals from August 2011 until July 2014, after being appointed by Gov. Bill Haslam.
 Previously, Bivins was appointed to Circuit Court, 21st Judicial District in 2005 by Gov. Phil Bredesen and elected to an 8-year term in 2006.
 He also previously served in a trial judge position from July 1999 through August 2000.

 Bivins was sworn in as a member of the Tennessee Supreme Court in July 2014.
+He was elected as chief justice in 2016 and served until 2021.